ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 78 Horace's Duskywing Erynnis horatius (Scudder & Burgess, 1870)

 Horace’s is the less common of our two larger duskywings, Juvenal’s and Horace’s.
-Its range overlaps with that of Juvenal’s Duskywing, but does not extend as far north (Opler and Krizek 1984; Cech 2005).
-It is more common in southeastern states than in Massachusetts.
+Its east coast range overlaps with that of Juvenal’s Duskywing, but is more southerly (Opler and Krizek 1984; Cech 2005).
+Massachusetts and possibly southern New Hampshire are currently the northern edge of Horace's Duskywing's range.

 Photo: Great Blue Hill, Canton, Mass., E. Nielsen, August 1, 2009

-Through the 1970’s and 1980’s, there were many reports of Horace’s in the annual Lepidopterists' Society Season Summaries, as collectors were concerned to document the northern edge of its distribution.
+Through the 1970’s and 1980’s, there were many reports of Horace’s Duskywing in the annual Lepidopterists' Society Season Summaries, as collectors were concerned to document the northern edge of its distribution.
 Edward M. Peters found it in Carlisle in 1970, Dave Winter found it in Medway in 1973 , Darryl Willis found it at the Sherborn power line in 1974 and 1975, and Dale Schweitzer documented it again in Lynnfield and in Medford Middlesex Fells in 1986-1988 (specimens in Yale Peabody Museum).
+D. W. Winter's 7 May 1983 specimen from Sharon (Norfolk Co.) in the MCZ was re-determined as Horace's by expert J. M. Burns.

-Gochfeld and Burger suggest for New Jersey that Horace’s “apparent rarity at the turn of the century” might be simply the result of confusion with Juvenal’s and Wild Indigo Duskywings.
-Still, in that state it has certainly increased since then, along with the Wild Indigo, while Dreamy, Mottled, Columbine and Persius Duskywings have decreased (1997:223).
+Gochfeld and Burger suggested that Horace’s Duskywing had increased in New Jersey in the last century, along with the Wild Indigo Duskywing, whereas Dreamy, Mottled, Columbine and Persius Duskywings had decreased (1997:223).
 The picture seems much the same for Massachusetts.

-Horace’s Duskywing is at the northern limit of its range in Massachusetts, so it is of interest to establish its precise distribution here.
-There have been no Horace’s found so far by the ongoing Maine Butterfly Survey (MBS 12/2011; http://mbs.umf.maine.edu/).
+Horace’s Duskywing is at the northern limit of its range in Massachusetts.
+There have been no Horace’s found so far by the ongoing Maine Butterfly Survey (MBS 12/2013; http://mbs.umf.maine.edu/).
 In Vermont there are no historic records, the first and only specimen being found in 2007 in southeastern Vermont (McFarland and Zahendra 2010).
 In New Hampshire there is one pre-1990 record from one southern county (NH Nat Heritage 2010).

 Host Plants and Habitat